Talking about chat apps at work in the Global South

 The organisations studied used two chat apps: WhatsApp and Kaizala.
-Kaizala is a chat app for work, supporting the usual chat functionality of one-to-one and group messages of text, photos,
+Kaizala is a chat app for work, supporting the usual chat functionality of one-to-one and group messages of text, photos, documents and videos.

 Broadly there are two types of chat groups: conversational, and non-conversational, such as announcements or groups where people did not choose to interact.

 Most of the organisational groups tended to work around non-conversational chat groups.

 Chat is a powerful addition to the communication ecosystem for remote workers and chat groups can become a valuable shared space.
 However, chat’s promise of more direct communication and greater awareness was only moderately successful.

 In non-conversational groups people could only respond to them in a structured manner such as via polls or surveys, or reply to individual posts in nested replies that aren’t shown in the main chat.
 Often non-conversational groups were used to make announcements or inform field-workers of company information such as a change in procedures.

 Organisations were keen to use Kaizala’s broadcast functionality in direct-to-worker communication strategies.
 Yet, chat did not transform organisational communication and typically workers relied in established local practises of knowledge sharing and coordination work.

 For example, managers at each level filter, curate and customize the information, by moving to chat alone this means losing this work and the chat streams consist of unfiltered time-based streams of everything posted.
 Fieldworkers can therefore find it difficult to locate what is important.
 In that way – Chat can be more helpful when information is timely and pertinent to ongoing work.